castle-engine/castle-engine/tools/castle-editor/README.md

 The `xxx.castle-user-interface` and `xxx.castle-transform` are simple text files (JSON, using FPC FpJsonRtti).
 You should commit them to the version control, just like your source code.
 You can have as many such files inside your project as you need to.
 You load them from code using `CastleComponentSerialize` unit.
 You can instantiate them whenever you want, as many times as you want etc.

-Let me emphasize that *when using the CGE editor, you still code using Pascal, using the same CGE API you already know (TCastleScene, TUIControl, TCastleWindow and so on)*.
-It's just that now, as an additional (optional) feature, you can load a designed instance of `TUIControl` or `TCastleTransform` using the `CastleComponentSerialize` unit.
+Let me emphasize that *when using the CGE editor, you still code using Pascal, using the same CGE API you already know (TCastleScene, TCastleUserInterface, TCastleWindow and so on)*.
+It's just that now, as an additional (optional) feature, you can load a designed instance of `TCastleUserInterface` or `TCastleTransform` using the `CastleComponentSerialize` unit.
 You can use this feature as much or as little as you want.

 The visual editor is available as a component (`TCastleEditor`) that works in 3 use-cases: